crashoverride777/swifty-ads/README.md

 Google Ads are using test ad IDs and this line of code ```request.testDevices = [ kGADSimulatorID ];```.
 So when your app gooes live you will have to do the following

-- 1: In AdsHelper.swift right at the top in the struct called ID enter your real ad IDs.
+- 1: In Ads.swift right at the top in the struct called ID enter your real Ad IDs for both banner and inter Ads.
-- 2: In the function ```loadGoolgeBannerAd()``` and ```showGoogleInterAd()``` change the ap ID reference from "Test" to "Live" and comment out the line ```request.testDevices = [ kGADSimulatorID"```.
-I wrote some comments at those points to avoid this hassle in the future by setting a D_DEBUG flat.
+- 2: In the function ```loadGoolgeBannerAd()``` and ```showGoogleInterAd()``` change the ad ID reference from "ID.bannerTest/ID.interText" to "ID.bannerLive/ID.interLive" and comment out the line ```request.testDevices = [ kGADSimulatorID"```.
+I wrote some comments at those points to avoid this hassle in the future by setting a D_DEBUG flag.

-Note: The google banner ads are set up for landscape, if your app is in portrait than you will need to go the function ```loadGoogleBannerAd()``` and change "kGADAdSizeSmartBannerLandscape" to "kGADAdSizeSmartBannerPortrait"

 # Final Info
 The sample project shows a banner ads on launch and an inter ad when pressing a button.